 - Sweet 16: It’s not likely that all four 1-seeds will survive past the Sweet 16 – it’s only happened 8 times.
 At least two, and most likely three 1-seeds will win their Sweet 16 matchup.

-- Elite 8: 1-seeds are the only ones to have at least one representative in all but two Final Fours, so at least one will probably advance.
-Most likely, only one or two 1-seeds will make it past the Elite 8.
+- Elite 8: Only two Final Fours, ever, did not include a 1-seed.
+Most likely, one or two 1-seeds will advance past the Elite 8.

 Record in the Second Round